WHAT HAPPENS IN TEEN COURT?

 A youth, who has voluntarily admitted guilt to a crime or an offense, appears for a sentencing hearing before a jury of peers.
 The jury is presented with evidence relevant to sentencing, deliberates, and passes sentence.
 Sentences typically include community service and counseling, and stress rehabilitative goals.
 Upon successful completion of Teen Court, a conviction will be kept off their record.

 WHAT TYPES OF CASES ARE HEARD IN TEEN COURT ?

-Cases are referred by the City Attorney of South Sioux City, Dakota County Attorney, and Iowa Juvenile Court Services to the Coordinators, who accept cases meeting established criteria.
+Cases are referred by the City Attorney of South Sioux City and Dakota County Attorney, to the Coordinator who accept cases meeting established criteria.
 Typical cases that may be heard in Teen Court include shoplifting, criminal mischief, trespassing, vandalism, and alcohol offenses.